atropos-null/LS/py119/py119_studyguide.md

 "Nearly identical to list comprehensions," but the output is a "set, an unordered collection with no duplicate values."

-* Uses "curly braces" {} instead of square brackets.
+* Uses "curly braces" `{}` instead of square brackets.
-* Important Note: Even without explicit filtering, a set comprehension can result in "fewer items than the original list" due to the elimination of duplicates.
+* **Important Note**: Even without explicit filtering, a set comprehension can result in "fewer items than the original list" due to the elimination of duplicates.

 Example: